garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week08/Grounding.md

 - may be applied many times to infer infinitely many [[sentence]]$$\frac{\forall y:x(y)}{\text{Subst}(\{y/t\},x(y))}$$ Essentially, we can turn $\forall x: King(x)\ into\ King(John)$
 - where $x$ can be anything, John, Richard, etc.

+> Repeated applications of Existential/Universal Instantiation would produce a new [[kb]] that contains sentences without quantifiers (a propositions)